Professor speaks to students in large classroom.

 The cost of a legal education includes tuition, fees, books, housing and food, transportation, and personal expenses.
 The Office of Student Financial Planning develops student budgets that estimate an individual student's projected educational expenses for the academic year.
 These budgets govern the total amount of aid (loans or a combination of scholarships and loans) that are available to a student in any given year.
 Students who have federal loans in their package may not borrow in excess of the approved budget.

 Many students have found that their expenses are lower than the maximum amount included in the budget.
 Living on less than the maximum budget allows students to borrow less and reduce overall debt.
-For example, if you do not need to borrow for car insurance because you are covered under a family plan, you should plan to accept a lower amount of loan aid.
+For example, if you do not need to borrow for housing because you are living at home, you should plan to accept a lower amount of loan aid.
 Should you need loan assistance to cover the cost of student health insurance, please contact the Office of Student Financial Planning.
 We are committed to helping students borrow wisely.

 LL.M. in Advocacy